cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

     such as `csi-driver-host-path`.

 If the disk becomes full and no more WAL segments can be stored, PostgreSQL will stop working.
-CloudNativePG correctly detects this issue, and will fence the primary instance.
-This approach prevents a failover that could complicate recovery, allowing a human administrator to address the root cause.
+CloudNativePG correctly detects this issue and avoids triggering a failover, that could complicate recovery.

+That allows a human administrator to address the root cause.

 In such a case, the quickest course of action is currently to [resize the volume](storage.md#volume-expansion), if supported by the storage class.

-Once the issue is resolved and there is sufficient free space for WAL segments, the cluster can be [unfenced](fencing.md#how-to-lift-fencing).
+Once the issue is resolved and there is sufficient free space for WAL segments, the Pod will restart and the cluster will become healthy.